 Feel the love with hanging hearts

 Felt hearts are not only fun to make, they have many, many uses!
-You can decorate the house with them, hang them on the christmas tree, hide them in the fruit bowl for someone to find.
+You can decorate the house with them, hide them in the fruit bowl for someone to find or send one in the post to someone special.
 Choose some weird and wacky ways to decorate them and make each one special.

 You will need